lynnlangit/learning-data-mesh/README.md

 # Learning Data Mesh

-- :tv: YouTube Playlist of our bookclub meetings (each meeting is ~1 hr) --> [link](https://www.youtube.com/playlist?list=PL4Q4HssKcxYunGOPCphuUmilOhIrN-JUq)
+- :tv: YouTube Playlist of our bookclub meetings (each meeting is ~1 hr) --> [link](https://www.youtube.com/playlist?list=PL4Q4HssKcxYunGOPCphuUmilOhIrN-JUq), each weekly meeting is around one hour long.
     - Intro to bookclub - 4 min
     - Ch 0 - Prologue
     - Ch 1 (pt1) - DataMesh in a Nutshell